ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 that they cannot be linked back to the previous session where they were issued.

-The Internet performance company Cloudflare has already implemented server-side support for an initial version of the Privacy Pass protocol
-{{PPSRV}}, and a client-side implementations is also available {{PPEXT}}.
-More recently, a number of applications have been built upon the protocol, or upon slight variants of it; see: {{TRUST}}, {{OpenPrivacy}},
-{{PrivateStorage}}.
-The protocol can be instantiated using a cryptographic primitive known as a verifiable oblivious pseudorandom function (VOPRF) for implementing the authorization mechanism.
-Such VOPRF protocols can be implemented over prime-order groups, and constructions are currently being drafted in separate standardization processes {{I-D.irtf-cfrg-voprf}}.

 The Privacy Pass protocol is split into three stages.
 The first stage, initialisation, produces the global server configuration that is broadcast to (and stored by) all clients.
 The second stage,